petrosrapto/PAKTON/PAKTON Framework/Frontend/v0.2/apps/web/README.md

 - **`Model name is missing in config.` error is being thrown when I make requests:** This error occurs when the `customModelName` is not specified in the config.
 You can resolve this by setting the `customModelName` field inside `config.configurable` to the name of the model you want to use when invoking the graph.
 See [this doc](https://langchain-ai.github.io/langgraphjs/how-tos/configuration/) on how to use configurable fields in LangGraph.

-## Roadmap

-### Features

-Below is a list of features we'd like to add to Open Canvas in the near future:

-- **Render React in the editor**: Ideally, if you have Open Canvas generate React (or HTML) code, we should be able to render it live in the editor. **Edit**: This is in the planning stage now!
-- **Multiple assistants**: Users should be able to create multiple assistants, each having their own memory store.
-- **Give assistants custom 'tools'**: Once we've implemented `RemoteGraph` in LangGraph.js, users should be able to give assistants access to call their own graphs as tools.
-This means you could customize your assistant to have access to current events, your own personal knowledge graph, etc.

-Do you have a feature request?
-Please [open an issue](https://github.com/langchain-ai/open-canvas/issues/new)!

-### Contributing

-We'd like to continue developing and improving Open Canvas, and want your help!

-To start, there are a handful of GitHub issues with feature requests outlining improvements and additions to make the app's UX even better.
-There are three main labels:

-- `frontend`: This label is added to issues which are UI focused, and do not require much if any work on the agent(s).
-- `ai`: This label is added to issues which are focused on improving the LLM agent(s).
-- `fullstack`: This label is added to issues which require touching both the frontend and agent code.

-If you have questions about contributing, please reach out to me via email: `brace(at)langchain(dot)dev`.
-For general bugs/issues with the code, please [open an issue on GitHub](https://github.com/langchain-ai/open-canvas/issues/new).